sumirer/MenuGUI/README.md

   <a href="https://github.com/Nukkit/Nukkit">get Nukkit Server</a>

- this plugin depond on "Money" ,if not install this plugin ,It's can't work to Server.
+ this plugin depond on "Money" ,if not install this plugin ,It's can't work on Server.

  <a href="https://github.com/Him188/Money">Money</a>